gaurishanand13/SPRING_BOOT_FINAL/README.md

 Indirectly means like here @RestController doesn't have @component over it, but in turn it inherits @component.
 <br>
 <br>
-Note - An object of a class created by spring on its own is called as bean.
+Note - An object of a class created by spring on its own (i.e Inversion of control) is called as bean.
 <br>
 <br>
 Dispatcher Sovelet - These are the parts which are continously running inside the jetty/tomcat server and listens for the request and whenever it comes, it directs it to required function.
 Therefore it is just a low level class which continuously runs and listens for request.
 <br>
 <br>
 Dependency Injection - Since we know using @component with some class, spring creates an object of that class automatically.
 Therefore if we want to use the function of such a bean created by spring, then we can use @Autowired annotation and get access to the object(bean) which was created by the spring.